Find out the latest about construction on the Central Avenue Safety Project on the project webpage

 When driving:

 Modern roundabouts are now commonly used around the country because of their safety and efficiency.
-Roundabouts can reduce the types of crashes where people are seriously hurt or killed by up to 78 percent when compared to signalized intersection (FHWA).
+Roundabouts can reduce the types of crashes where people are seriously hurt or killed by up to 78 percent when compared to signalized intersections (FHWA).
 Roundabouts result in lower vehicle speeds and fewer potential conflicts.
 Crashes that occur will be less severe because of this reduced speed and the nature of the potential conflict points.
 Pedestrians are generally safer at roundabouts and are faced with simpler decisions at any one time.
 Alameda is only installing single-lane roundabouts, which are the safest for people walking and bicycling.

 Educational Resources on Roundabouts